FAQ icon

 Ann Arbor, Michigan 48109-1259

 Her expertise on race and representation in children’s and young adult literature has been sought after nationally and internationally.
-She has been interviewed by MSNBC, the BBC, the New York Times, the Philadelphia Inquirer, and the Chicago Tribune, to name a few.
-She is a former reviewer for Kirkus’ children’s book section, and has written book reviews for the Los Angeles Times.
-She is a past National Book Award for Young People's Literature judge, and is a current member of the United States Board on Books for Young People.
+She has been interviewed by PBS Newshour, NPR, MSNBC, the BBC, the New York Times, the Philadelphia Inquirer, and the Chicago Tribune, to name a few.
+She is a former reviewer for Kirkus’ children’s book section, and has written book reviews for the Los Angeles Times and Slate.
+She is a past National Book Award for Young People's Literature judge, and served as a 2020-2022 member of the United States Board on Books for Young People.
+Her first novel for young readers, Shifter and Dreamer, was a finalist for the New Visions Award and will be published by Lee and Low in Spring 2026.

 Selected Publications